nest-desktop/nest-desktop/docs/developer/semantic-version.rst

 **A patch number**

 It is a bugfix and non-breaking features were added to the code.
-The user is able to work with different patch versions of NEST Desktop and NEST Server.
+The user is able to work with different patch versions of NEST Desktop and NEST Simulator.